-Campus Safety maintains an emergency phone number (dial 767) for immediate assistance.
+Campus Safety maintains an emergency phone number (dial 767 from campus phones or 802.447.4250) for immediate assistance.
 All campus houses have phones for emergency calls to Campus Safety.
-Additionally, there are two blue light phones on campus.
-One by the campus pond and the other just past the soccer field/basketball courts.
+Additionally, there are six blue light phones on campus.

 Emergency Response